-Kellogg Community College’s Radiography Program is a two-year program consisting of four academic semesters and two summer sessions.
-All semesters consist of classroom lecture and supervised clinical experience.
-The program’s extensive clinical experiences require the time commitment of a full-time student.
-Successful completion of the program leads to an Associate in Applied Science degree and eligibility to take the national certification examination of the American Registry of Radiologic Technologists.
+Upon admission into the Radiography program, students will complete four academic semesters.
+The program’s didactic, laboratory, and clinical requirements demand the time commitment of a full-time student.
+Successful completion of the program leads to an Associate in Applied Science degree and eligibility to take the national certification examination administered by the American Registry of Radiologic Technologist (ARRT).

 - KCC’s Radiography Admissions page